RobinManoli/ircutil/README.md

 event.ctcp # the ctcp type (VERSION, ACTION, etc) on CTCP requests/replies

-event._connection # is a pointer to the connection of the event, which can be used to access the connection inside functions in separate files from your script: def myoutsidefunc(event):
+# pointer to the connection of the event,
+# which can be used to access the connection inside functions in separate files from your script:
+event._connection
+def myoutsidefunc(event):
     mybot = event._connection
     mybot.quit()